Yandex Cloud

 • Test write query: Execution time of a test write query with the DISTRIBUTED REPLICATED policy.

-• Test read query: Execution time of a test read query where data is fetched from a random segment.
+• Test read query: Execution time of a test read query from a random segment.

-• Overall cluster's query execution time: Histogram of query execution time in the cluster.
+• Overall cluster's query execution time: Cluster query execution time histogram.

 • Cluster liveliness: